BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

 We need to understand - on the grand scheme of things - when we started making those mistakes.
-If we put the human existence on a football field, where there's one hundred yards and three feet and 12 inches:
+Let's put the human existence of six million years on a football field, where there's one hundred yards (equals 3600 inches or 300 feet, since one yard has three feet and one feet has 12 inches).
+Also, let's assume roughly 15 years per generation.

-We became civilized on the three inch line, which was all because of the 3rd mistake we made, on the six inch line, about 10k years ago.
-The very first mistake happened on the one yard line.
-The second mistake happened on the 2 1/2 foot line.
-The fourth mistake happened about 10 generations ago, on the 1/14 inch line.
-The fifth mistake is about 8 generations ago, about the 1/28 inch line.
+The very first mistake [Piece 95](#piece-95) happened on the one yard line (1 * 6M/100 = 60000 years ago).
+The second mistake [Piece 96](#piece-96) happened on the 2 1/2 foot line (2.5 * 6M/300 = 50000 years ago).
+The third mistake [Piece 97](#piece-97) happened on the six inch line (6 * 6M/3600 = 10000 years ago).
+Because of this, we became civilized on the three inch line (3 * 6M/3600 = 5000 years ago).
+The fourth mistake [Piece 98](#piece-98) happened about 8 generations ago, on the 1/14 inch line (1/14 * 6M/3600 = 119 years ago).
+The fifth mistake [Piece 99](#piece-99) is about 4 generations ago, on the 1/28 inch line (1/28 * 6M/3600 = 59.5 years ago).

-TODO: Research this and maybe convert it to metric as well.
-Check the numbers!

 ### Our Anatomy